Casper787/aimlabs/README.md

-This is the beginnign of the README
+This is the beginning of the README